wangd12rpi/FinLoRA/README.md

 ### Cross-task Generalization (LoRA MoE)

-Currently we finetune one LoRA adaptor for every task.
-Although single-task finetuning have higher performance, it might not be practical in application.
+Currently we used single-task finetuning, i.e., finetune a LoRA adaptor for a task, and got higher performance.
+It is practical for applications.

-Mixture of LoRA Experts (LoRA MoE): each LoRA module acts as an expert, a router network assigns the LoRA weights.
+Mixture of LoRA Experts (LoRA-MoE): a LoRA module acts as an expert, a router network assigns weights.
 One implementation is [X-LoRA](https://arxiv.org/pdf/2402.07148) [4].
-X-LoRA is built on top of huggingface PEFT, therefore implementation should be relatively straightforward.
+X-LoRA is built on top of huggingface PEFT, implementation should be easy.

 ### Improve Performance and Scalability for Inference

 SLoRA [5] is designed for the serving of many LoRA adapters efficiently.
-It stores all adapters in the memory and fetches the adapters needed to GPU memory.
-It might be possible to use some of the ideas of SLoRA with LoRA MoE for a more efficient implementation of LoRA MoE.
+It stores all adapters in the CPU memory and fetches the adapters needed to GPU memory.
+We will deploy it on a cloud server.

 Difficulty: Current SLoRA implementation does not work with HuggingFace, and does not support newer model like Llama 3.